ajhPHROS/MATH-6600/README.md

 ## Assignments

-- Homework 1 is due by 5pm on Friday, September 5.
+- Homework 1 is due by 6pm on Monday, September 8.

 ## Lecture summaries